-Reading and Writing Requirement: Choose ONE book to read from the Summer Reading List and complete the Summer Reading Graphic Organizer.
-In September you will participate in a Socratic seminar and writing assignment related to this book.
-These assignments and your graphic organizer will be part of your first quarter grade.
-Please bring the graphic organizer (and a copy of the book, if possible) to class on the day that you will complete the summer reading assessments.
+Reading and Writing Requirement: Choose ONE book to read from the Summer Reading List and complete the Summer Reading Graphic Organizer (link here).
+In September you will participate in a group discussion and assessment related to this book.
+These assessments and your graphic organizer will be part of your first quarter grade.
+Please bring the graphic organizer (and a copy of the book, if possible) to class on the day that you will complete the summer reading assessment.

 Extra Credit – For extra credit, read a second book from this list and complete a second Summer Reading Graphic Organizer.
-You will be asked to participate in two Socratic seminars
+You may be asked to participate in two group discussions.

 by Steve Sheinken Year Published: nonfiction